 All three were on a high, having ended the 1983-84 season as league champions with their respective clubs, Platini with Juventus, Giresse and Tigana with Bordeaux.

-That balance offered a subtle alchemy to the team’s setup.
-An ode to a game meant to be played beautifully, as Platini highlighted when head coach Michel Hidalgo passed away in early 2020: “Hidalgo was a creator of emotions.
+That balance offered a subtle alchemy to the team’s setup and was an ode to a game meant to be played beautifully.
+Platini highlighted as such when head coach Michel Hidalgo passed away in early 2020: “Hidalgo was a creator of emotions.
 His strength was to trust the group and allow us to express our qualities and individual talents.”

-Platini, Giresse, Tigana and Fernandez played every single minute at Euro 1984 and as the open-play sequence involvements show, France’s midfield was omnipresent with the ball.
+Platini, Giresse, Tigana and Fernández played every single minute at Euro 84 and as the open-play sequence involvements show, France’s midfield was omnipresent with the ball.

 Platini only rarely visited the flanks (see touch map below), which he left to Giresse and Tigana.
 When on the receiving end of rugged defending, he would lose his marker to drop deep, start a timely ball carry or a long diagonal pass to inject verticality.

 However, it was on the end of moves where Platini was at his most devastating.
-If a 9 ½ shirt number existed, it would be Platini’s.
+If a No. 9.5 shirt number existed, it would be Platini’s.

 Tigana – who would finish second in the 1984 Ballon d’Or – was the tournament’s joint-top assist provider (three).
 He also created the most chances from open play (14) and embarked on the most progressive carries (92), the latter being the most telling statistic in highlighting Tigana’s ability to drift past the opposition and offer penetration to a team dripping with flair.